 Do I really need to read an article on psychographics?

-Chances are, if you are a B2C or B2B marketer in the process of devising your brand’s marketing and communications strategy, or if you are a market researcher involved in brand and communications research, then this article is going to be for you.
+Chances are, if you are a B2C or B2B marketer in the process of devising your brand’s marketing and communications strategy, or if you are a market researcher involved in brand and communications research, then psychographics should be highly relevant to you.

 - What psychographics is